supercobra/jump_server_setup/README.md

 # README: Jump ssh server with shared home directory

 This setup allows multiple users to share the same home directory while maintaining proper permissions and security.
+It also installs build tools and libraries that are commonly needed for software development for ruby and ruby gems.
+)

 ## What the script does